ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

-A simple LAN / WEB Albrecht AE-5900 remote rig control by Webbrowser
+A simple LAN / WEB Albrecht AE-5900 remote rig control by web browser
 =======================================================

 ## Main purpose of the project: